-Harnessing Vortex Emissions: The Future of Clean Energy? - YaNoticias
+Harnessing Vortex Emissions: The Future of Clean Energy? - YANoticias

 1. Continuous Energy Supply: Unlike solar or wind energy, which are subject to weather conditions, vortex energy systems can provide a more reliable and stable power supply, as vortices can be consistently generated in industrial processes.

-2. Reduced Operational Costs: By converting what was traditionally considered waste into a viable energy source, industries can lower their energy expenses, maximizing the use of existing infrastructure.
+2. Reduced Operational Costs: By converting what was traditionally considered waste into a viable energy source, industries can lower their energy expenses, maximising the use of existing infrastructure.

 3. Environmental Impact: This method aids in significantly reducing carbon footprints, supporting global efforts towards sustainable development and ecological conservation.